Cyclothymia Disorder - The Mild Bi-Polar Disease. Symptons and Care.

 "I am not worth much.
 I am not a success.
 In fact, I am a failure.
 And the person viewed on the television talk show last week?
 Well, that wasn't me.
 It was all smoke and mirrors.
 Just a lonely, scared little girl sitting in front of some cameras pretending to be something she wasn't."
 Oh, sure, all the facts were correct and she has worked very hard to come so far but somewhere deep inside she looks at herself as an imposter.

 I suddenly feel better.
 My crying has subsided and I feel like taking a shower.
 Maybe I will go for a walk.
 And I just bet I have a ton of email waiting for me.
 As long as I'm at the computer, I will start some new articles about singing.
 And I must remember to call my photographer for some new head shots.
 My website needs some tweaking too.
 And the kitchen is calling my name.
-I can't wait to get started. but first...I feel like shopping and Nordstrom is having a sale.
+I can't wait to get started. but first...I feel like shopping and the local mall is having a sale.

 Cyclothymia - Mood Cycles